Podpolkovnik: USSR

-In late 1943 shoulder boards were reintroduced as rank designation.
+In late 1943, shoulder boards were reintroduced as rank designation.
 From this moment in the podpolkovnik rank of the Red Army was specified by two big horizontal stars, on shoulder boards, with parallel piping (two straps).
 The stars had to be established on a distance of 35 mm from the lower end of the shoulder board (Rules to wear military uniforms in the Soviet Army and the Navy).
-From 7 November 1944 the stars were pinned direct (symmetrically to the piping) on piping.
+From 7 November 1944, the stars were pinned direct (symmetrically to the piping) on piping.

 Russian Federation

-If military personnel serves in a guards formation, or on a guards war ship, to the rank designation will be placed in front the noun guards (e.g. "Gurds podpolkovnik").
-Civil – or military personnel with a specific defined level of expertise or knowledge in medical or judicial professions, to the military rank will be added the noun "legal or the wording "medical service".
+If military personnel serves in a guards formation, or on a guards war ship, to the rank designation will be placed in front the noun guards (e.g. "Guards podpolkovnik").
+Civil – or military personnel with a specific defined level of expertise or knowledge in medical or judicial professions, to the military rank will be added the noun "legal" or the wording "medical service".
 Further adding to the military rank designation might be "retired" or "on retirement".

 Personnel serving in the executive of the Russian Federation might be specified by rank designation as follows.